 Sue has served five terms as a Christchurch City Councillor and six as a Christchurch Community Board member.
-She is an accredited RMA Commissioner with Chair’s Accreditation, and is the South Island Planning Manager for The Property Group Ltd. As an elected member, Sue’s “been there, done that”, made the mistakes and earned her stripes.
-Her experience covers everything from dogs to drinking, gambling to prostitution (in a regulatory context), RMA consents and district plan changes, bylaw making, designing bespoke consultation processes, writing resolutions that stick, chairing hearings panels, chairing the Council’s submissions panel, chairing the Canterbury CDEM group, to serving nine years as a board member on Christchurch City Holdings Limited and another three on Orion Group.
+She is an accredited RMA Commissioner with Chair’s Accreditation, and runs her own consultancy business.
+As an elected member, Sue’s “been there, done that”, made the mistakes and earned her stripes.

-Sue understands the real-world pressures faced when you are on a council or community board, and is a passionate advocate of upskilling local government elected members.
+Sue understands how to contribute effectively at the council table, and how to get the best out of committee members.
+She understands the real-world pressures faced when you are on a council or community board, and is a passionate advocate of upskilling local government elected members.